Cochliasanthus: Cultivation

 This vine is hardy in zones 9 and above, liking full sun and consistently damp soil.
 It prefers high heat and humidity.
 In colder zones, it does well in a pot if it is overwintered inside.

 Harvest

 Flowers typically bloom in late summer or autumn and, if pollination by bees is successful, seeds come soon after.
 Seeds grow inside pods, like pea pods.
 If the grower wants to cultivate them, pods should be removed from the plant while still green to prevent exposure to winter temperatures.
 The seeds, which are technically beans, could be edible.
 Parts of the true Corkscrew plant might be poisonous.

 Preparation

 There is disagreement among growers on whether nicking the seed coat is more harmful or helpful to germination and some support nicking, while others recommend against it.
-One widespread practice that does yield a high degree of success is to pour boiling water on the seeds and let the seeds soak overnight in that water as it naturally cools to room temperature.
+One practice that may work is to soak seeds overnight in warm water.